As a social and environmental epidemiologist, I study how urban design and policy affect population health and climate resilience. I have led research

 spatial data science using R.

 I earned my MPH and PhD in Epidemiology from Emory University Rollins School of Public Health, and I am currently a post-doctoral researcher with UC San Diego.
-I have authored 25 peer-reviewed journal articles, including 13 as lead author.
+I have authored 25+ peer-reviewed articles in journals such as Epidemiology and the Journal of Transport & Health.
+In 2022, I received the Rothman Epidemiology Prize.

 Parking